Dr Charlotte Mawbey BSc (Hons)., MSc., DClinPsy., CPsychol., HCPCReg.

 I have over 10 years of experience working privately and in the NHS with clients with mental health difficulties as well as those with health and neurological conditions, providing support and therapy to clients and their families and carers.

-I am currently Acting Consultant Clinical Psychologist for a large London NHS Trust, supervising and managing a team of up to Band 8a Psychologists, including Assistant Psychologists.
+I have worked in the NHS as a Consultant Clinical Psychologist for a large London NHS Trust, supervising and managing a team of up to Band 8a Psychologists, including Assistant Psychologists.

 Memberships and accreditation